Blog

 How far in advance should we engage for a DTC product launch?

-Eight weeks minimum for a product launch with meaningful pre-launch audience building; twelve weeks for a major product launch, new market entry, or a launch with complex influencer seeding requirements.
-The pre-launch audience building programs that have the most impact on launch economics require time to build — a waitlist that converts well at launch takes eight to twelve weeks to grow to meaningful size.
+Eight weeks minimum for meaningful pre-launch audience building; twelve weeks for a major launch, new market entry, or complex creator seeding.
+A waitlist that converts well at launch takes that long to build, so the audience program sets the timeline, not us.

 How does go-to-market strategy integrate with our existing marketing team?

-We work alongside your marketing team, not instead of it.
-Your team handles day-to-day campaign management; we handle the strategic positioning and channel prioritization decisions and provide launch execution support during the critical launch window.
+We work alongside your team, not instead of it.
+Your team handles day-to-day campaign management; we handle strategic positioning, channel prioritization, and execution support during the launch window.

 What makes Winston Francois different from a launch agency or ecommerce consultant?